Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Experiments and Analysis

 \subsubsection{Efficiency Evaluation}

-We also evaluate the efficiency of all methods using travel velocity.
+We also evaluated the efficiency of all methods using travel velocity.
 As shown in Table. \ref{tab:performance}, MADQN achieves the highest average speed at 6.1 m/s during the tests.
 However, this efficiency comes at the cost of significantly compromising safety and overall performance.
-The iDFST method performs well in terms of safety and success rate, it exhibits poor driving efficiency, with excessive low-speed driving resulting in an average speed of only 4.1 m/s.
-Although the rule-based approach performs well in terms of safety, its low efficiency has consistently been a common issue.
-In contrast, CoDrivingLLM strikes a balance between safety and efficiency, maintaining a high average speed of 5.7 m/s while ensuring safety.
+The proposed CoDrivingLLM achieves an average travel velocity of 5.7 m/s while ensuring safety, making it the most efficient method after excluding MADQN, which has a success rate of only 20\%.

+In addition, MCTS and Cooperative game demonstrate mid-range efficiency, partly due to their optimization objective, which includes minimizing delays.
+On the other hand, FCFS and iDFST, both rule-based methods, exhibit the lowest efficiency.
+Notably, while FCFS achieves the same overall success rate as CoDrivingLLM, its average travel velocity is only 2.7 m/s.
+Lastly, since Dilu is a single-vehicle decision-making method, it lacks information sharing and negotiation.
+As a result, when applied to intersection scenarios, it leads to frequent deadlocks, resulting in poor efficiency.